chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.5.2

-Crispy Doom 5.5.2 has been released on March XX, 2019.
+Crispy Doom 5.5.2 has been released on April 1st, 2019.
 This is another hotfix release bringing the feature of taking over a demo any moment and some subtle improvements as well.

 **Features**